WillyGauvin/WillyGauvin.github.io/index.md

 # About

 ![image-left](Photos/HomePage/Will246.jpg){: .align-left}
-I am a game programmer, designer, writer and cinematic artist with over 3 years of specialized education in game development.
+Hi!
+My name is Will Gauvin, I'm a games programmer, artist, designer, and writer with over 3 years of specialized education in game development.

-Developing immersive video game mechanics is my passion.
+I'm a recent graduate of Algonquin College's Game Development program with a specialization in programming.

-I am currently completing my final semester in Game Development at Algonquin College.
+I'm currently working on a first person horror game about Chimpanzees's.
+I'll post the demo here near the end of the summer!

 <br>
 ---